Metrist-Software/product-docs/vitepress/docs/monitors/metrist_ec2.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "ec2",
-    "run_type": "dll"
+    "run_type": "dll",
-  },
+  }
-  "steps": [{
+  "steps": [
+    {
       "check_logical_name": "RunInstance",
-    "description": "This step attemps to launch an EC2 instance using the AMI for which you have permissions.", "required": true,
+      "description": "This step attemps to launch an EC2 instance using the AMI for which you have permissions.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "TerminateInstance",
-    "description": "This step attemps to terminate the instance created in a previous step.", "required": true,
+      "description": "This step attemps to terminate the instance created in a previous step.", },
-    "timeout_secs": 900
-  }, {
+    {
       "check_logical_name": "DescribePersistentInstance",
-    "description": "This step attemps to retrieve description(s) of running instances.", "required": false,
+      "description": "This step attemps to retrieve description(s) of running instances.", },
-    "timeout_secs": 900
-  }]
+  ]
 }
 ```

 Convert your monitor config to a JSON string, get your Metrist API token, and use the curl request below to register your monitor: